 What you can expect:

-- The hours are full time and the schedule will likely fluctuate from week to week.
+- The hours are full time (40 hours a week) and the schedule will likely fluctuate from week to week.

-- There will be physical tasks that require repeated lifting and bending, as well as possibly being on ladders, lifts, or catwalks.
+- There will be physical tasks that require repeated lifting of at least 40 lbs and bending, as well as possibly being on ladders, lifts, or catwalks.
+Please note that some areas of the theater facility are not handicap-accessible.

 - Everyone will be on run crew at least twice.
-Some internships have more run crew expectations than others.
+Some apprenticeships have more run crew expectations than others.
 Some run crew positions might require that you appear onstage in a costume.
+There is an additional Swing Run Crew position for each production that will function essentially as an understudy for the production run crew and may sub in to run shows as needed to provide time off for other run crew members.

 - College credit can be arranged.

-- The minimum commitment is from late August through May; Production Interns could start as early as mid-July and Education Interns may be invited to stay as late as early August.
+- The minimum commitment is from late August through May; Production Apprentices could start as early as mid-July and Education Apprentices may be invited to stay as late as early August.

 Frequently Asked Questions: